Skip to Main Content

 • How will the group ensure that privacy is not compromised and copyright is not violated (see Ethical Considerations tabs: Privacy, Copyright)

-In the case of a course assignment, if conflicts emerge around GenAI use, you should talk to your instructor your concerns.
+In the case of a course assignment, if conflicts emerge around GenAI use, you should talk to your instructor about your concerns.

 USask-Supported Writing Tools